Sam Wyly: Personal life

 Wyly and his brother Charles, older by a year, were considered close.
 They both played high school football, attended Louisiana Tech University, and joined Pi Kappa Alpha fraternity together.
 They worked together in a large number of businesses that they either owned or ran.
 Charles was killed in a car accident in Aspen's Roaring Fork Valley in 2011.

 From 1960 to 1976, Wyly was married to Rosemary Acton.
-In 1978, married Victoria L. Steele.[40]
-Wyly then divorced Victoria and went on to marry a third woman Cheryl Wyly from 1994 to 2016.
+In 1978, he married Victoria L. Steele.
+Wyly then divorced Victoria and went on to marry a third woman, Cheryl Wyly, from 1994 to 2016.